 - The Maps Advanced custom permission set license includes both Core and Advanced licensed custom permissions, but the Maps Advanced permission set only includes the Advanced permission.
 This structure implies that both the basic Core functionality and enhanced Advanced functionality can be accessed by the Advanced licensed custom permission. - The Apex code gating those two functionalities accounts for this design choice.
 It access checks for either the Core or Advanced licensed custom permission when gating basic functionality, and access checks only the Advanced permission when gating enhanced functionality. - Alternatively, you could include both Core and Advanced licensed custom permissions in the Maps Advanced permission set, and access check basic and enhanced functionality separately with Core and Advanced licensed custom permissions, respectively. - A user needing only basic functionality can still be assigned the Maps Advanced permission set license.
-Then, the user is assigned a permission set with the Core licensed custom permission only so that they're granted only basic functionality while having the Maps Advanced permission set license. - In this example, an Experience Cloud functionality permission set isn't designed.
-Instead, we're using the Customer Community Plus profile to control access to all users of that profile.
+Then, the user is assigned a permission set with the Core licensed custom permission only so that they're granted access only to basic functionality while having the Maps Advanced permission set license. - In this example, an Experience Cloud functionality permission set isn't designed.
+Instead, we're using the External Customer Member user license restriction category to control who can be assigned the permission set license.